Innoccull/EquiText/README.md

 ## Dataset
 To train an NER model, a dataset of job descriptions is required.
 For this project we chose to use the Indeed Job Posting dataset.

 This dataset was created by [PromptCloud](www.promptcloud.com) and [DataStock](datastock.shop).
-It contains around 30,000 records of job pastings made to indeed.com from Aug - Oct 2019.
+It contains around 30,000 records of job postings made to the U.S based website indeed.com from Aug - Oct 2019.

 The dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/promptcloud/indeed-job-posting-dataset).

-## Creating training data
+## Creating model training data
-To create the training data for the NER model, we took a random selection of 1000 jobs from the Indeed Jobs dataset.
+To create the training data for the NER model, we took a random selection of 1000 job advertisements from the Indeed Job Posting dataset.
 This amount was chosen due to processing power constraints.

 The job descriptions for the advertisements chosen were pre-processed to clean the data.
 This included removing HTML tags, pushing all text to lower case and removing URLs.

-The resulting clean job description data were labelled in a gazetteer style approach.
+The resulting clean job description data were labelled for masculine and feminine terms in a gazetteer style approach.
 A python script was created to identify masculine and feminine words in the job descriptions based on the masculine and feminine terms lists linked above.

-The auto-labelled job descriptions were loaded to [doccano](https://github.com/doccano/doccano), an open-source training data labelling tool.
+The auto-labelled job descriptions were loaded to [doccano](https://github.com/doccano/doccano), an open-source data labelling tool.
 In doccano, there was a manual inspection of several job descriptions to check for accuracy of labelling.
 No inaccuracies were identified so the auto-annotations were accepted for training.

 Of the 1000 jobs randmly selected, 700 of these were used for training while 300 of these were used for test.

 ## Model training and performance
-A custom named entity recognition model was trained using [spaCy](https://spacy.io/). spaCy is an open source NLP library that supports many NLP functions, including the ability to train custom named entity recognition.
+A custom NER model was trained using [spaCy](https://spacy.io/).

-The named entity recognition model was trained to recognise masculine and feminine terms.
+The model was trained to recognise masculine and feminine terms as labelled in the training data.
 A summary of the model performance is provided below.

 |           | Masculine | Feminine | Overall |
 |-----------|-----------|----------|---------|